Rishu308/Real-Estate-Contract-Maker-LLM/README.md

 pip install Flask openai mysql-connector-python pyyaml
 ```
 # Getting Started
+- Download the zip file from the repo and extract it to a folder of your choice.
 - Run `run_contract_bot.bat` file.
 - Enter your OpenAI secret key, MySQL configuration details in the command prompt that pops up.
 - If it crashes after inputting config details, try running